Morning, Tuesday, 19th November 2019

 THIS EVENT IS CPD CERTIFIED

-This seminar will be a timely opportunity to discuss priorities for climate change adaptation - including discussion around resilient infrastructure, environmental governance and the impact of policy developments.
+This conference will be a timely opportunity to examine priorities for climate change adaptation - including discussion around resilient infrastructure, environmental governance and the impact of policy developments.

 Delegates will discuss key issues raised in the recently published Committee on Climate Change 2019 Progress Report to Parliament including:

 - Concerns about the preparedness of key sectors for minimal global warming;

 - Policies and national plans not taking sufficient account of climate change, in sectors such as agriculture, the natural environment, health, and infrastructure; and

 - The challenge for government to provide further resources, strengthened governance and more action on urgent risks.

 Keynote speakers include: Kathryn Brown, Committee on Climate Change; Dr Hans-Martin Füssel, European Environment Agency; Dr Tony Grayling, Environment Agency; Daniel Johns, Anglian Water Services; Alastair Mant, UK Green Building Council, Dr Liz O’Driscoll, Consultant Director, Global City Futures; and Nigel Riglar, South Gloucestershire Council.

 - The National Progress Report - monitoring progress, identifying vulnerabilities, and policy recommendations;

 - Adaptation and environmental protection strategies - natural infrastructure design, boosting resource resilience, and setting guidance;

 - Climate change preparedness - environmental governance reform, protecting public goods, and the Green Finance Strategy;